Accreditation for CMOs

 Quality and Outcomes in Community Managed Organisations

-The quality and outcomes role of MHCC is to equip community managed organisations (CMOs - formerly NGOs) with systems and staff development so they can better evaluate their own programs to show that they are providing appropriate services and achieving the outcomes that their programs intend.
+The quality and outcomes role of MHCC is to equip community managed organisations with systems and staff development to enable them to better evaluate their programs and show that they are appropriate and achieve the outcomes intended.

 Achieving quality through accreditation/certification